vpsfreecz/haveapi/README.md

 - PHP client: https://github.com/vpsfreecz/haveapi-client-php
 - JavaScript client: https://github.com/vpsfreecz/haveapi-client-js

-If there isn't a client in the language you need, you can [create it](doc/create-client.md).

 Complex applications can be built on top of these basic clients, e.g.:

 - [haveapi-webui](https://github.com/vpsfreecz/haveapi-webui), a generic web administration
   for HaveAPI-based APIs
 - [haveapi-fs](https://github.com/vpsfreecz/haveapi-fs), a FUSE based filesystem that can mount any HaveAPI-based API

+If there isn't a client in the language you need, you can [create it](doc/create-client.md) and then use it for all HaveAPI-based APIs.

 ## Protocol features
 - Creates RESTful APIs usable even with simple HTTP client, should it be needed